FIND THE PERFECT GAS ELECTRIC FURNACE IN MINUTES

-Top Rated Gas Furnaces on the Market
+Top Rated models on the Market

-YUKON Husky Indoor Gas/Wood Furnace
+YUKON Husky Indoor Gas/Wood

 The best gas furnace for homes today might be this YUKON Husky Indoor Gas/Wood Furnace, which you can use to heat your home via a gas line or standard logs.
 The larger weight and heavy-duty design of this furnace lets you know that it can heat your home for years to come without the need for any new electrical lines.
 It uses components made from steel, cast iron and stainless steel that will last longer than you expected.

 UL rated the Husky for use with both gas and wood and listed this model to release gases and fumes through one central chimney, which cuts down on the number of vents that you need.
 Any fumes will rise from the furnace, into your chimney and away from your home.
 This is unique in terms of a wood furnace because it comes with a built-in gas burner that lights the wood and does not require any kindling.